CodebuffAI/codebuff/knowledge.md

 ## Version Checking

 Upon start-up, the client checks the npmjs.org registry for the latest version of the npm package.
 If the version is newer, Manicode will automatically try to download and install the latest version.
 Once it does, it'll prompt the user to restart the application.

+## Future Considerations

+1. Implement effort modes: 1 minute, 15 minutes, 2 hours for different levels of response detail.
+2. Implement a learning system that improves after usage and asks for feedback.
+3. Implement viral features like sharing Manicode rank and wins (prompts and results).
+4. Add a referral system with credit rewards.
+5. Implement full terminal command capabilities for operations like `yarn add` or `git commit`.
+6. Enhance CLI with arrow key navigation for previous messages and improved menu system.
+7. Develop a rigorous testing suite for prompt effectiveness across various cases.
+8. Implement local conversation saving in a .manicode file.
+9. Add a setting for specifying the root directory to ensure Manicode can always see the whole project.